 - Chop Vegetables:

-- Brine the Vegetables:
+Brine the Vegetables:

-- Refrigerate overnight to draw out excess moisture.
+Refrigerate overnight to remove excess moisture.

 Day 2: Making the Relish